-- High fibrous or “stringy” foods e.g. celery and tough vegetables,
+- High-fibrous or “stringy” foods e.g. celery and tough vegetables

-- Expandable rice or bread based products,
+- Expandable rice or bread-based products

-- Animal bones and fat,
+- Animal bones and fat

-- Paper or plastic materials,
+- Paper or plastic materials

-- Cooking oils and grease.
+- Cooking oils and grease

-How to Clean Your Garbage Disposal
+How to Unclog Your Garbage Disposal

-To ensure your garbage disposal is working properly, it’s important to thoroughly clean it at least once a week.
+To ensure your garbage disposal is working properly, it’s important to thoroughly clean and unclog it at least once a week.
 It’s important to follow proper safety measures when cleaning or troubleshooting your garbage disposal.
 Here are the steps to follow to effectively make sure your garbage disposal stays clean (and not smelly!).